TLanetteRose/Clock-App-TLP/notes.md

 05/15/2021: Finally understood that I forgot the grid-area designations to make the grid work.
 08/13/2021: Starting my styling again.
 08/15/2021: I was having a problem getting an element to style a certain way.
 I realized it was where I placed the style in the CSS.
-Referred to emestabillo (Emmilie Estabillo) for reference.
+Referred to emestabillo (Emmilie Estabillo) and Roman Jean-Elie (romanjeanelie) for reference.

+08/16/2021: Adding styling to clock sections.

 ********************************
 .app__widgets {